 Lindsay received a Guggenheim Fellowship (2010) for “CARBON” - a hybrid process synthesizing photography and drawing.
 “CARBON” harnesses the language of high resolution scientific imaging to render ambiguous the micro and the vast, the organic and the digital, the real and the alien.
 CARBON is presented as photographs, and as large scale moving visuals which are altered through sensor feedback and modulation to create subtly responsive situations where the viewer becomes aware the art knows it is being watched.
 “CARBON IV” was shown at the LED LAB NYC (2014.)
 The CARBON monograph was published by Minor Matters Books (2016) with forwards by Lyle Rexer and Dr. Jill Tarter.

-Many new works coalesce within the FIELD STATION's modular architecture.
-Also in process are "Mining the Moon," and “the Sound of a Quantum Computer Thinking” from recordings made at NASA Ames Quantum Artificial Intelligence Lab.
-“Ecotone” envisions a mobile space in which to de-contextualise live sounds from OSA EARS so they are experienced as though in an off earth / post earth environment.
+Many new works coalesce within the FIELD STATION's modular architecture, which after debuting at MassMoCA in 2016 is now in its third phase at the Akron Museum of Art in Ohio.
+Also in process are "Mining the Moon" and “the Sound of a Quantum Computer Thinking” created from recordings Lindsay made at NASA Ames Quantum Artificial Intelligence Lab.
+“Ecotone” envisions a mobile space in which to experience live sound and sensations from OSA EARS as though in an off earth / post earth environment.
 "Recipes for the Mind" is a book of drawings and writing which is near completion, assuming the artist's clone proves viable.
 The "FIELD STATION" book is also in progress.